 I’m doomed to fail here, summarizing the best dishes of Barcelona.
 This is where we first lived in Spain, and where we discovered the riches of Catalan cuisine.

 From the region, which includes the City of Barcelona plus the spectacular Costa Brava, Gerona, Lérida and Tarragona, comes seafood, tree fruits like apples and peaches, pine nuts, hazelnuts and chestnuts, artichokes, honey, cork (!), wine, cava, vermouth, and even olive oil.
 Keep in mind the artistic heritage here, too, of Gaudí, Dalí, and Pablo Casals, and you have the creative foundation for a top culinary scene.
-(Catalonia has been awarded the 2025 World Region of Gastronomy by the International Institute of Gastronomy, Culture, Arts, and Tourism (IGCAT).
+(Catalunya was awarded the 2025 World Region of Gastronomy by the International Institute of Gastronomy, Culture, Arts, and Tourism (IGCAT).)

 Authentic and typical Catalan dishes?
 We’ll start with pa amb tomàquet, Catalan for bread with tomato.
 It’s another dish we often prepare at home, because it is simply a toasted or grilled section of bread brushed with olive oil, rubbed with tomato pulp, and sprinkled with salt flakes.